Skip to main content

 }

-• Step 1: Open a side-branch, make changes & commit them. • Step 2: Run the command npm run cs-add, choose a semver, and add a short description. • Step 3: Run the command npm run cs-add, choose a semver, and add a short description of what has been done. • Step 4: Make a pull request to the master branch. • Step 5: It's up to the master branch (the CICD pipeline) to bump the version, with npm run cs-bump.
-This creates a new commit. • Step 6: Also, it's up to the master branch (the CICD pipeline) to publish the version, with npm run cs-publish.
+• Step 1: Open a side-branch, and make some changes (do not commit them yet). • Step 2: Run the command lvlup add, choose a semver, and add a short description. • Step 2.5: You can check the status by running lvlup status. • Step 3: Make a pull request to the master branch. • Step 4: It's up to the master branch (the CICD pipeline) to bump the version, with lvlup bump.
+This creates a new commit. • Step 5: Also, it's up to the master branch (the CICD pipeline) to build the project, cd into the dist folder, and publish the new version/release, with lvlup publish.
 This does NOT create a new commit.

 1. Init a project package.json